-The Academy received Devolved Formula Capital (DFC) grant income during the year of £22,636 from the DfE / ESFA.
+The Academy received Devolved Formula Capital (DFC) grant income during the year of £20,296 (2019:£22,636) from the DfE / ESFA.
 This income is permitted to be used for repairs, maintenance and capital expenditure on the premises.
+The Academy Trust also received Condition Improvement Funding (CIF) of £1,486,104 during the year.

-Unrestricted funds
+Unrestricted funds -